 Conservation groups

-Black Dam Ponds and Crabtree Plantation
+Black Dam and Crabtree Conservation Group

 Black Dam Ponds logo

-The Black Dam and Crabtree Conservation Group carries out conservation activities in Black Dam Nature Reserve and Crabtree Plantation.
-The group helps to improve the wildlife value and public enjoyment of the area through activities such as coppicing, pond clearance, plug planting, and path maintenance.
-With a wealth of wildlife knowledge within the existing group, this is a great opportunity to get fit, help the local area, learn some countryside skills and discover new species that are right on our doorstep!
+The group carries out conservation activities in Black Dam Nature Reserve and Crabtree Plantation.
+Helping to improve the wildlife value and public enjoyment of the of the woodlands, wildflower meadows and chalk stream habitats.
+Activities include coppicing, pond clearance, plug planting and path maintenance.
+With a wealth of wildlife knowledge within the existing group, this is a great opportunity to

 Work parties start at 10am one Saturday per month, between September and March.

-Please wear clothes suitable for the weather; all tools are provided, along with refreshments mid-morning.
+Wear clothes suitable for the weather; all tools are provided, along with refreshments mid-morning.

 For further information please contact blackdam.crabtree@gmail.com.